awsdocs/amazon-ecr-user-guide/doc_source/what-is-ecr.md

 # What is Amazon Elastic Container Registry?<a name="what-is-ecr"></a>

 Amazon Elastic Container Registry \(Amazon ECR\) is an AWS managed container image registry service that is secure, scalable, and reliable\.
-Amazon ECR supports private container image repositories with resource\-based permissions using AWS IAM\.
+Amazon ECR supports private repositories with resource\-based permissions using AWS IAM\.
 This is so that specified users or Amazon EC2 instances can access your container repositories and images\.
 You can use your preferred CLI to push, pull, and manage Docker images, Open Container Initiative \(OCI\) images, and OCI compatible artifacts\.

 **Note**
 Amazon ECR supports public container image repositories as well\.
 For more information, see [What is Amazon ECR Public](https://docs.aws.amazon.com/AmazonECR/latest/public/what-is-ecr.html) in the *Amazon ECR Public User Guide*\.